kalgynirae/csmenlopark/content/online-services.md

   3. When prompted, enter this **password**: <span class="meeting-password"><span>075</span>187</span>
   4. If prompted for a participant ID, dial <span class="phone-keypresses">#</span> to skip.

-The meeting will open at 9:45am.
-We will have a prelude from 9:50–10:00, then the service will begin.
+The meeting will open approximately 10 minutes before the service.
 Participants will be automatically muted during the service.

-## Wednesday <time datetime="19:30">7:30 pm</time>

-Follow the instructions for Sunday above.

-The meeting will open at 7:20pm.
-We will have a prelude from 7:25–7:30, then the service will begin.
-Participants will be automatically muted during the service.
-For testimonies, if you wish to share, please use the *Raise Hand* feature and wait for the usher to call on you.
+For testimonies on Wednesday, if you wish to share, please use the *Raise Hand* feature and wait for the usher to call on you.

 <details>